SlenderB13/SlenderB13/README.md

 I work as a Fullstack Developer in [Natural Education](https://natural.education) (for 3 years now).

+Creator of [THE ROOM](https://theroooom.com) app. <br>
-Creator of this [fic writing app](https://fic-frontend.vercel.app) and a few more.
+Also creator of this [fic writing app](https://fic-frontend.vercel.app) and a few more.
 Feel free to explore the repo.

 ## Social
 [Instagram](https://instagram.com/reverendoslender)